stewartweiss/ossd_course_materials/git-collaboration-workflow/instructions.md

 your repository will be populated on GitHub with the history and files of your `master` branch.

+5. __[ALTERNATIVE INSTRUCTION]__ Instead of doing steps 6 through 14 below, you can
+run the script in this repository named `make_simulating_team_repo.sh`, which will create all new files created and committed in those instructions and then push the new work to the GitHub repository, so that you can continue from step 15.

+   If you choose to do this, you must make this script executable, and make sure that you switched back to the `demo` directory before you run it.

+    Currently the lines that push the work up are commented out; uncomment them before running the script.

 5. Return to the repository on GitHub and refresh the page if you do not see the repository files automatically.